4th Global Conference

 - How do children perceive themselves?

-- Children and education: What issues are the concerning how children are educated?
+- Children and education: What issues concern how children are educated?

 - Children and leisure: How is involvement in recreational activities (including sports) either beneficial or harmful to children?